7 Best Park and Garden Tours in Lisbon

 Lisbon's natural beauty is revealed through tours of parks and gardens.
 In every green corner of this vibrant city, breathtaking landscapes, history and culture are explored.

-One of the best things to see and do in Lisbon is to explore its squares, botanical gardens and natural parks full of history and life.
-Many of these gardens belong to palaces, castles and museums, so you can include both in your tours of the city in the same day.
+One of the best things to see and do in Lisbon is to explore its squares, botanical gardens, and natural parks, which are full of history and life.
+Many of these gardens belong to palaces, castles, and museums, so you can include both in your city tours on the same day.

-In this article I present some of the most interesting tours you can do in Lisbon, which will allow you to connect culture and nature, as well as history and daily life.
+In this article, I present some of the most interesting tours you can take in Lisbon, which will allow you to connect culture and nature, as well as history and everyday life.

 1. Tour of the Belem neighborhood and the Alfonso de Albuquerque Garden